JacobDavidAlcock/RPC-Null-Session-Checker/README.md

 ## License

 This project is licensed under the MIT License.
-You can use the same `LICENSE` file from the VNC checker repository.